-During the year ended December 31, 2019, nil (2017: 180,000; 2018: nil) stock options, and 876,400 (2017: nil; 2018:1,019,128) RSUs, were excluded from the calculation of earnings per share, respectively, because their effect would be anti-dilutive.
+During the year ended December 31, 2020, nil (2018: nil; 2019: nil) stock options, and 803,427 (2018: 1,019,128; 2019: 876,400) RSUs, were excluded from the calculation of earnings per share, respectively, because their effect would be anti-dilutive.

-Segment reporting
+21. Segment reporting

-The Group's long-lived assets and revenue are mainly located in and derived from the PRC.
+The Group's long-lived assets and revenue are mainly located in and derived from PRC.
 Starting in 2012, a relatively smaller portion of the Group's long-lived assets and revenue are located in and derived from the United States.
 The Group considers that each of its individual property developments is a discrete operating segment.
-The Group has aggregated its segments on a geographical basis as property development projects undertaken within a region have similar expected economic characteristics, type of properties offered, customers and market and regulatory environment.
-The Group's reportable operating segments are comprised of Henan Region, Shandong Region, Shanghai Region (including Shanghai and Jiangsu Province), Sichuan Region, Beijing Region (including Beijing and Tianjin), Hainan Region, Hunan Region, Shaanxi Region, Guangdong Region, Hubei Region, and Liaoning Region in the PRC; and the United States.
+The Group has aggregated its segments on a geographical basis as property development projects undertaken within a region having similar expected economic characteristics, type of properties offered, customers and market and regulatory environment.
+The Group's reportable operating segments are comprised of Henan Region, Shandong Region, Shanghai Region (including Shanghai and Jiangsu Province), Sichuan Region, Beijing Region (including Beijing and Tianjin), Hainan Region, Hunan Region, Shaanxi Region, Guangdong Region, Hubei Region, and Liaoning Region in PRC; and the United States.